mbabynames search ✿

 Catherine Brooke

-Catherine, meaning "noble and strong", pairs with Brooke, meaning "small stream".
+Catherine, meaning "pure", pairs with Brooke, meaning "small stream".
 The meanings point in complementary directions.
 At 3 syllables, Catherine needs a shorter middle to stay balanced.
 Brooke does that.

 Catherine Pearl

-Catherine ("noble and strong") and Pearl ("pearl").
+Catherine ("pure") and Pearl ("pearl").
 Two distinct meanings that create a name with range.
 Pearl (1 syllable) provides a firm close after the longer Catherine.

 Flowing and rhythmic